Skip to Main Content

 Ibermedia Network Access

-Experience leveraging Peru's Ibermedia membership and the Latin American Co-Production Treaty (1989) with Argentina, Colombia, Spain, Brazil, and Mexico, plus MinCultura Economic Stimulus grants for minority co-productions.
+Experience with Peru's Ibermedia network backs every co-production.
+We make full use of the Latin American Co-Production Treaty (1989) with Argentina, Colombia, Spain, Brazil, and Mexico.
+Our team also taps MinCultura Economic Stimulus grants for minority co-productions.

 On Location